KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-KeyboardKit is a Swift SDK that lets you create fully customizable [keyboard extensions][About] in a few lines of code, using SwiftUI.
-It extends Apple's limited keyboard APIs and provides you with a lot more functionality.
+KeyboardKit is a SwiftUI SDK that lets you create fully customizable [keyboard extensions][About] with just a few lines of code.

+KeyboardKit extends Apple's limited keyboard APIs, extends the text document proxy and input controller with a lot more capabilities, and provides you with additional functionality, services, states and views, to let you build an outstanding, custom keyboard with ease.

 <p align="center">
     <img src ="Resources/Demo.gif" width=450 />